hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

 > `#include <hpy.h>` instead of `#include <Python.h>`.

 The official [Python/C API](https://docs.python.org/3/c-api/index.html>) is
-specific to the current implementation of CPython: it exposes a lot of internal details which makes it hard:
+specific to the current implementation of CPython: it exposes many internal details which makes it hard:

   - to implement it for other Python implementations (e.g. PyPy, GraalPython,